Myoclonus epilepsy with ragged-red fibers

 • Experiential symptoms are illusions or hallucinations that result in erroneous interpretations of the present experience.

-• Frequent types of experiential symptoms include déjà-vu, jamais-vu, hyperfamiliarity, and out-of-body experiences termed “autoscopy.”
+• Frequent types of experiential symptoms include déjà-vu, jamais-vu, hyperfamiliarity, sensory and memory illusions, and out-of-body experiences termed autoscopy.

 • Seizures with experiential symptoms are most frequently symptoms of focal epilepsy arising from the temporal lobe, most likely the mesial structures.

 • Similar phenomena can occur in patients with no neurologic disease, in the context of psychiatric disease, or during the aura phase of migraine headache and have been associated with mass lesions or inflammatory conditions of the temporal lobe.